wp-plugins/sync-facebook-events/readme.txt

 Tested up to: 3.3.1
 Stable tag: 1.0.4

-Sync Facebook Events to The Events Calendar Plugin by Modern Tribe.
+A simple plugin to Sync Facebook Events to The Events Calendar Plugin by Modern Tribe.

 == Description ==

-Sync Facebook Events to The Events Calendar Plugin by Modern Tribe.
+A simple plugin to Sync Facebook Events to The Events Calendar Plugin by Modern Tribe.

 Get The Events Calendar plugin: http://wordpress.org/extend/plugins/the-events-calendar/